Book an open event

 - Be able to design, carry out, and evaluate psychological research using a variety of methodologies, including the ability to conduct an advanced research project;

 - Be able to conduct ethically sensitive research.

-Students enrolled on the MSc programme will study core modules covering the broader psychological principles of developmental, social and cognitive psychology and the biological basis of psychology.
-This will be contextualised by historical issues in psychology and individual research methods and analysis.
+Students enrolled on the MSc programme will study core modules covering the broader psychological principles of developmental, social, cognitive and biological psychology.
+This will be contextualised by historical issues in psychology along with research methods and statistical analysis.

 The MSc programme is flexible enough to allow individual tailoring to particular interests or career aspirations.
 Masters students have to study two additional modules, selected from the following modules (subject to availability):

 - Occupational Psychology

 - Educational Psychology

 This course provides an intensive route into gaining a psychology qualification recognised by the British Psychological Society, allowing you to pursue a professional career in psychology.